Tip 01: Select a location with less tax and save on Digital Purchases

 By going physical...

-- Once it's gone... it's gone - You can share... but then you can't play it until you get it back - You might end up paying a lot more, depending on where you live due to taxes and resellers
+- You can share... but then you can't play it until you get it back - Once it's gone... it's gone and then you'll have to go rebuy everything again - You might end up paying a lot more, depending on where you live due to taxes and resellers - You risk your console being banned and disabled as someone could have ripped your cartridge as Nintendo might think piracy is at work (Call them at 1-800-255-3700 to resolve should that happen)

 Tip 03: Save money on the Nintendo Switch Online service

-First of all, I would advise to get the Nintendo Switch Online + Expansion Pass as it has more benefits.
-And if you can..., team up with someone else who's trustworthy before you do, as you can split the cost 8 ways.
+First of all, I would highly advise that you get the Nintendo Switch Online + Expansion Pass as it has more benefits.
+Especially if you have a Switch 2.
+And if you can..., team up with someone else who's trustworthy as you can split the cost 8 ways.

 Note: People who are 13+ can be, (No pun intended) "switched" in and out at anytime.
 Which is why I say to team up with someone who is trustworthy.